Winter sports: History

 In the European Alps, St. Moritz became a popular winter resort in 1864.

 In the early days of the Olympics there was not much differentiation between the summer and winter games.
 These confusions would span from around the late 1890s until the early to mid 1900s.
 During this time, some sports considered to be winter sports and played or performed during the Olympic Winter Games today, would be held during the Olympic Summer Games.
 It was originally wanted to keep all of the Olympic sports together under one event and program, but due to environmental demands of some sports, it had to be separated.

 While most winter sports are played outside, ice hockey, speed skating and to some extent bandy have moved indoors starting in the mid-20th century.
 Indoor ice rinks with artificial ice allow ice skating and hockey to be played in hot climates.

 Outdoor winter sports will likely be severely impacted because of climate change in the next century.

 List of winter sports

-Note: the Olympic rings next to a sport indicates that this particular sport is included in the Winter Olympic Games, as of the 2014 Winter Olympics in Sochi.
+Note: the Olympic rings next to a sport indicates that this particular sport is included in the Winter Olympic Games, as of the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.
 The Paralympic logo indicates the same for a sport not in the Olympics but in the Winter Paralympic Games.